 What items are exempt from FBT?

-If you are providing items like mobile phones, laptops, tablets, portable printers, protective clothing, tools of trade etc, or minor and infrequent benefits that are less than $300 in value, you are unlikely to have to worry about FBT.
+The following items are unlikely to be subject to FBT: mobile phones, laptops, tablets, portable printers, protective clothing, tools of trade etc, or minor and infrequent benefits that are less than $300 in value.

-The exemption only applies if the benefits are both minor and infrequent.
-To find out if you pass of these tests – please ask us to send you our Applying the Minor & Infrequent Benefits Exemptions factsheet.
+To find out if you are eligible for the minor and infrequent benefit exemption – please ask us to send you our Applying the Minor & Infrequent Benefits Exemptions factsheet.